stipop-development/stipop-android-sdk/README.md

 ## Contact us

-- For more information, visit [Stipop Docs][1] to see our official document.
+- For more information, visit [Stipop Documentation][1] to see our official document.
-- If you have any trouble or question, email us at tech-support@stipop.io .
-We'll gladly support you :)
+- Email us at tech-support@stipop.io if you need our help.

 [1]: https://docs.stipop.io/en/sdk/android/get-started/quick-start